zestia/ember-simple-infinite-scroller/README.md

 ### `@onLoadMore`

 Required.
-Fired when the the element is scrolled has been scrolled to the specified `@percent`.
+Fired when the the element has been scrolled to the specified `@percent`.

 ### `@element`